ashhadsheikh/ashhadsheikh.github.io/_posts/2020-06-20-grpc-and-protobuf-introduction.md

 }
 ```

-The above file informs GoLang that how it should encode and decode the data, and the package we installed earlier will help us generate code using this stub.
+The above file informs GoLang about how it should encode and decode the data, and package we installed earlier will help us generate code using this stub.

 Next step is to compile this file using `protoc` compiler that we installed earlier.
 In order to compile this file run the below command
 ```
-protoc --proto_path=calculatorpb --proto_path=vendors --go_out=plugins=grpc:calculatorpb calculator.proto
+$ protoc --proto_path=calculatorpb --proto_path=vendors --go_out=plugins=grpc:calculatorpb calculator.proto
 ```

 *Note that I have this `vendors` folder in `proto_path` which includes all files that came with `protoc` compiler.
 You can create a similar folder and specify the path here in the above command.*

-When you run the above command, `calculator.pb.go` file will be created under the same folder
+`calculator.pb.go` file will be generated under the same folder upon successful execution

 Let's jump to see how the client and server code looks like

 #### Server

-Server imports the package that we generated earlier from our `proto` file and provides an implementation of the method we specified in the file
+Server imports the package that we generated earlier from our `proto` file and provides an implementation of `Calculate` method

 ```
 package main